Berkeley-MDes/tdf-fa24-TommyJing0/Week 7.md

     display.display();
 }
 ```
-This section completes the process by setting up the Particle Photon code that will handle communication with the webhook from Google Cloud Functions.
-Here’s a quick breakdown of the code:
+### Code Breakdown

+#### 1. OLED Display Setup:
-	•	OLED Initialization: The code initializes a small OLED screen to display messages.
-This is used to show feedback directly on the device, like whether a request was sent or if an error occurred.
+- The first part of the code sets up an OLED screen using the Adafruit library.
+It’s initialized to show information such as whether the request has been sent successfully or if any errors occur.
+- `display.begin()` initializes the screen, and if the OLED fails to initialize, the system halts.

+#### 2. Event Name and Subscription:
+- The event name `"assistant_request"` is defined, and this is the key part that links your Photon with the webhook from Google Cloud.
+This event will be triggered when data is published to the Particle Cloud, which in turn calls the Google Cloud Function.
+- The code subscribes to responses coming from the webhook with `Particle.subscribe("hook-response/assistant_request", webhookResponseHandler, MY_DEVICES);`.
+This ensures that when the webhook sends back data (from ChatGPT), the Photon can receive and handle it.

+#### 3. Sending a Request:
-	•	Event Publishing: The Photon sends a message (in this case, “Hello, how are you?”) to the Particle Cloud using Particle.publish().
-This triggers the Google Cloud Function that was set up.
+- The function `sendRequest()` publishes a message (in this example: “Hello, how are you?”) to the Particle Cloud, using `Particle.publish()`.
+This action triggers the webhook, which connects to the Google Cloud Function.
+- To ensure the request is sent only once, a flag `requestSent` is set to `true` after the request is published.

-	•	Webhook Response Handling: The Photon listens for a response from the webhook, parses the incoming data using ArduinoJson, and displays the relevant information on the OLED screen.
+#### 4. Webhook Response Handling:
+- The `webhookResponseHandler()` function listens for a response from the webhook.
+Once the Google Cloud Function returns a response (i.e., the ChatGPT-generated message), it parses the response using `ArduinoJson` to extract the message.

-This code allows the Photon to send a request to ChatGPT, receive the response, and display it on the OLED screen.
-You’ve now integrated Particle with Google Cloud and ChatGPT!
+- The extracted message is then displayed on the OLED screen.

+#### 5. Error Handling:
+- If any errors occur during the parsing of the response (e.g., if the JSON response is malformed), the OLED will display “Parsing failed!”.